arduino/ArduinoCore-samd/README.md

 1. Plug in the board.
 You may get a dialog box asking if you wish to open the “Network Preferences”:
    * Click the "Network Preferences..." button, then click "Apply".
    * The board will show up as “Not Configured”, but it will work fine.
-2. Continue with SAM M0+ Core Installation below.
+2. Continue with SAM D|L|C Core Installation below.

-### SAM M0+ Core Installation
+### SAM D|L|C Core Installation

 **See Beta Builds section below to install the beta, as it uses a different json file**

-* To update from a previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.
+* To update from a previous version, click on MattairTech SAM D|L|C Core for Arduino in Boards Manager, then click Update.

-1. The MattairTech SAM M0+ Core requires Arduino IDE 1.6.7 or above (including 1.8.x).
+1. The MattairTech SAM D|L|C Core requires Arduino IDE 1.6.7 or above (including 1.8.x).
 2. In the Arduino IDE, click File->Preferences.
 3. Click the button next to Additional Boards Manager URLs.
 4. Add https://www.mattairtech.com/software/arduino/package_MattairTech_index.json.
 5. Save preferences, then open the Boards Manager.
 6. Install the Arduino SAMD Boards package.
 Use version 1.6.2 or higher.
-7. Install the MattairTech SAM M0+ Boards package.
+7. Install the MattairTech SAM D|L|C Core for Arduino package.
 8. Close Boards Manager, then click Tools->Board->(choose board).
 9. Select the MCU with the now visible Tools->Microcontroller menu (if present).
 10. If you do not already have the bootloader or blink sketch installed, see SAM-BA USB CDC Bootloader below.